 The thing is, I refuse to give up trying.
 A well-made pie or tart is a thing of beauty and I’m determined to create them.
 While I haven’t mastered it yet, I have found a dough that works even if you completely and utterly destroy it while rolling it out.
 Now, I’m not saying I definitely did destroy this dough, but I’m not saying I didn’t.
 Let’s leave it there.
 But look!
 Here it is in all its crusty glory and it looks great (and tastes amazing).

 This is an incredibly easy custard tart to make which is perfect for holiday baking when you’ve got lots to do and don’t want to deal with a complicated project.
 I based it on a Williams-Sonoma recipe which, though lovely, was a little cryptic with the instructions.
 When it comes to recipes, especially for baking, I need lots of details.
 You know, the devil and all that.
 So as well as clarifying a few steps, I also added ginger because I love the combination with pears but you could certainly use lemon or orange zest instead if ginger isn’t your thing.

 Another nice thing about this custard tart is that it’s super fancy-looking, so no one would suspect how simple it is to make.
 I think it would be a great addition to a Thanksgiving dessert table or any dinner party.
 Especially after a big holiday meal, this light, elegant tart would be just the thing.

 - 2 tablespoons + 2 teaspoons confectioners sugar

-- 12 tablespoons (1½ sticks) very cold unsalted butter, cut into cubes
+- 12 tbsp unsalted butter very cold, cut into cubes

 - 2-3 tbsp ice water

 - 2-3 pears such as Bartlett, Anjou or Bosc, peeled, cored and thinly sliced